Zkvers/substrate-zk/zk-tutorials/proof-system/groth16/theory_to_practice.md

 * **preprocessing**（optional）, some computations related to the public parameters can be preprocessed to improve verification efficiency and speed up the process, especially for large computations and multiple proof verification scenarios.

 The core of the Groth16 protocol is to use bilinear mapping to transform the problem from the elliptic curve group to a scalar problem.
-In this way, the prover can provide a zero-knowledge proof about the computation, and the verifier only needs to perform simple bilinear mapping calculations to verify the correctness of the proof.
+In this way, the prover can provide a zero-knowledge proof about the computation, and the verifier only needs to perform simple bilinear mapping calculations to verify the correctness of the proof. [skalman](# "this is inaccurate, For one, you are explaining the KZG commitment.
+Groth16 contribution is to reduce the number of pairing.
+Further more the problem is not in `the elliptic curve group` it is in a finite field.
+KZG transform it to the elliptic curve group and use pairing (bilinear mapping) to enable verifier to verifies the prover's claim").

 ## Principle of the Protocol
 > This part will involve some theoretical mathematical calculations and formulas.
 We hope you can patiently read through them and also present to you in a relatively concise form.
 Of course, if you find it difficult to continue, you can directly skip to the practical part below.
 After completing all the practices, you can come back to better understand the theoretical part.